How Much Does a Land Survey Cost in 2025?

 ALTA Home Survey

 People typically get these services to qualify with a lender when purchasing a commercial property.
-However, purchasers of residential properties may also choose this more thorough option to ensure that their property is accurately defined.
+However, purchasers of residential properties may also choose this more thorough option to ensure their property is accurately defined.
 Additionally, lenders often require ALTA surveys because they catch potential risks or issues that might otherwise change the details of the purchase agreement.

 As-Built